SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 **Make an explicit copy.**
-When you have an exclusivity violation caused by reading memory while that memory is being modified, assign the value to a local constant before the mutation begins.
+When you have an exclusivity violation caused by reading memory while that memory is being modified, you can assign the value to a local constant before the mutation begins.
 For example::